Multimedia - Shooting Locations - Escape From New York

 serves as a passageway filled with an array of shops and restaurants.

-Comment (Andreas): "The area where the Duke target practicing at the President
+Comment (Andreas/Webmaster): "The area where The Duke is target practicing at The President

 has been demolished and turned into a St. Louis Union Station entrance."